-The Department of Student Financial Aid (DSFA) assists students by awarding financial aid to help pay for educational expenses.
+The Office of Student Financial Services (SFS) assists students by awarding financial aid to help pay for educational expenses.
 Financial aid is available from federal, state, University and private resources.
 There are four primary types of financial aid programs.

 - Grants – Gift aid that is awarded based on demonstrated financial need.
 Grants do not have to be repaid.

 - Scholarships/Waivers – Gift aid that is awarded based on a variety of factors such as academic achievement, talent, athletic ability, leadership, geographical location, field of study and/or financial need.
 Scholarships do not have to be repaid.